aniellodesanto/aniellodesanto.github.io/about.md

 <h2>Past Affiliations</h2>
 <p>
 In a previous life, I studied to become an Automation Engineer.
-I got my Bachelor's Degree in Computer Science from the University of Pavia (Italy), with a thesis on the identification of models for the automatic control of an Artificial Pancreas.
+I got my Bachelor's Degree in Computer Science from the <A HREF="http://www.unipv.eu/site/en/home.html">University of Pavia</A> (Italy), with a thesis on the identification of models for the automatic control of an Artificial Pancreas.
  </p>
  <p>
 I then got a Master's Degree in Computer Science and Engineering (again from the University of Pavia),